JetBrains/sbt-ide-settings/README.md

   with one of these prefixes will be chained automatically in IDE.

 - `ideSkipProject :: Boolean`

   Flag indicating that current subproject should be skipped from importing.

+- `ideOutputDirectory :: Option[File]`

+  Directory to use for production and test output instead of SBT's `target` directory.

 ## Upcoming settings